alkem-io/whiteboard-collaboration-service/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ""
-labels: "enhancement, excalidraw, whiteboard, collaboration"
+labels: "enhancement, excalidraw, whiteboard, collaboration, Atlas Team"
 assignees: ""
 ---